Powder Coating

 Application Method of Powder Coating

-Electrostatic Application Method: The powder coating (thermoplastic or thermoset polymer) is applied to the substrate using an electrostatic spray gun.
+Electrostatic Application : The powder coating (thermoplastic or thermoset polymer) is applied to the substrate using an electrostatic spray gun.
 The positively charged powder particles are attracted to the grounded or negatively charged object, until melted or fused ensuring an even coating.

 Curing in the Oven